csula/cs3220-summer-2017/notes/labs/lab1.md

 ### Statuses.html

-Order statuses page need to show customer what is their order statuses.
+Order statuses page needs to show customer what is their order statuses.
 You will need to show the following information:

 * A list of customer orders